 We believe in early treatment with nonsurgical, conservative therapies.
 Acute pain tends to indicate a fracture and requires immediate medical care.
-Chronic pain requires an investigation into the cause, and should be addressed as early as possible to avoid complications.
+Chronic pain requires an investigation into the cause and should be addressed as early as possible to avoid complications.
 Pain and swelling should resolve within a week of a sprain or strain.

 Identifying the cause of foot and ankle pain depends on where it is located, what caused or worsened the pain, and whether it is accompanied by specific factors such as difficulty pushing off with the toes, or swelling, bruising and instability.
-The pain may be at the front of the foot, or in the heel and may feel sharp or tingling and burning.

-Common causes of foot and ankle pain
+Common causes of foot and ankle pain:

 - Achilles tendinitis

 - Tendon ruptures (tears)

 - Broken ankle

 - Stress fractures of the foot and ankle

 Foot problems frequently result from weak muscles, tendons, and ligaments which cause misalignment of the bones and can result in pain and limited mobility.
 Poor foot posture and function have been implicated in the onset of low back pain.
 This interconnectedness is essential to recognize and respect in order for the patient to achieve pain relief and improved quality of life.